DOJ nearing antitrust action on Google; Trump eyes tech curb

 WASHINGTON (AP) — As the Trump administration moves toward antitrust action against search giant Google, it’s campaigning to enlist support from sympathetic state attorneys general across the country.

-And President Donald Trump is pushing his campaign against Big Tech on Wednesday, touting curbs on legal protections for social media platforms he denounces as biased against conservative views.
+And President Donald Trump pushed his campaign against Big Tech on Wednesday, touting curbs on legal protections for social media platforms he denounces as biased against conservative views.

+“In recent years, a small group of technology platforms have tightened their grip over commerce and communications in America," Trump declared at a White House event with Attorney General William Barr and Republican attorneys general from several states.
+“They've used this power to engage in unscrupulous business practices while simultaneously waging war on free enterprise and free expression."

 The anticipated lawsuit against Google by the Justice Department could be the government’s biggest legal offensive to protect competition since the ground-breaking case against Microsoft almost 20 years ago.